ZironZ/Frequency-Domain-Image-Filtering/README.md

 You can test it out [here](http://semapho.re/fft/).

 ###Overview of Features
-- Supports traditional web friendly image formats (BMP, JPEG, PNG) and Monochrome2 DICOM images.
+- Supports traditional web friendly image formats (BMP, JPEG, PNG) and simple DICOM images.
 - Hanning Window: Adds a hanning window to the image which removes edge artifacts in the frequency domain.
 This is pointless when filtering images, but can be handy when attempting to measure their magnitude spectrums.
 - Filter Types
   - Measure: This lets the user draw a box on the spectrum to measure how large part of it is.
 It is useful when trying to tell if an image or video has been upscaled from a lower resolution.